elizabethdaly/project-machine-learning/README.md

 ## Description

 This README describes work done for the Machine Learning and Statistics module project, due 8 January 2021.

-We have been asked to ... put description here.
+We have been asked to create a web service that uses machine learning to make predictions based on the data set provided.
+We should train a model (or more than one) that accurately predicts wind turbine power output from wind speed values.
+The web service responds with a predicted power values when a wind speed value is sent as a HTTP request.
+I have trained three models for the project:
+- Model 1: polynomial regression performed with scikit-learn.
+- Model 2: regression performed using support vector machines in scikit-learn.
+- Model 3: a neural network with one hidden layer built using Keras/TensorFlow.

 ## Getting started